 This is the first stage in the grief process.
 This can be paired with shock and disbelief.
 A part of you might not even believe that your marriage is over.
 You might even have feelings of disbelief.
 You might go to sleep and wake up hoping that everything is back to normal.
 You might even feel numb or like you cannot process any emotions at all.

 This is the next stage that usually comes after denial.
-In this stage you start trying to process different emotions.
+In this stage, you start trying to process different emotions.
 The emotions that you are trying to process might be that your partner cheated on you or expressed to you that they did not love you.
-Naturally, these events can be followed with feelings of anger.
+Naturally, these events can be followed by feelings of anger.
 You might not have expected to have so many feelings and emotions about your divorce, this might result in frustration.

 This is the stage that you start to develop a more positive outlook on the situation.
 Your feelings of anger start to mitigate, and you start to think of scenarios where the outcome looks a little bit brighter.
 You might start to develop scenarios where everything will be okay.
 You start to think of ways that you will be able to cope without your partner.
 This is when you really start to process and put all of the pieces together.